 There is no doubt that all workers are eligible for workers compensation benefits in case they are injured at work.
 However, there are situations where employers can simply deny that the injury is work-related or they could try to blame the employee that it is their fault they got injured and that the injury was not incurred while the worker was engaged in a work-related activity.
 Such situations do arise, and insurance companies can sometimes make life difficult for workers.

-If you were injured at work and you are unsure of what you should do next, contact us at the Bader Law Firm.
+If you were injured at work and you are unsure of what you should do next, contact us at the Bader Scott Injury Lawyers.
 We have been dealing with workers’ compensation claims for several years, and we are aware of the legal requirements, the procedures and the documentation that may be required in order to file your claim.
 If you are unsure that your employer has informed the Board or if you have doubts that your employer carries workers’ compensation, you can contact the experienced workers’ comp lawyers at 678-562-5595.
-Bader Law Firm will help you determine how to deal with an Atlanta workers comp claim, your employer, and the insurance company.
+Bader Scott Injury Lawyers will help you determine how to deal with an Atlanta workers comp claim, your employer, and the insurance company.
 We can also help you determine which benefits you can be eligible for and how you can make such a claim.
 Remember, you need to file your claim within a certain time-frame so the sooner you take action, the better it will be for you and your family.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.